When I’m not training, I’m teaching English, and one recent news story has dominated the conversation in many of my classrooms recently.

 The Koh Tao murder case has been a repeatedly shocking one for various reasons.
 For example, Thai Prime Minister General Prayuth essentially blamed one of the victims by stating that girls in bikinis can’t be safe, ‘unless they are not beautiful‘ – despite the fact that she was fully-clothed before the murder took place.
 Still, I never expected to be as shocked as I was.
 I haven’t yet spoken to the student who sent me those pictures.
 I just haven’t come across him at work yet, but I’m almost dreading doing so in case he brings it up, which will certainly cause a degree of discomfort.
 He probably hasn’t given it a second thought, but those images have stayed with me.

 Koh Tao and My Muay Thai Experience

-To end by meandering slightly off-topic towards a lighter and more personal subject, Koh Tao was actually the first place that I actually experienced Muay Thai.
+Koh Tao was actually the first place that I actually experienced Muay Thai.
 While backpacking around Thailand in 2010, my first goal was to find somewhere to train, and I found that there at a gym called Island Muay Thai.
 Below is a picture of me getting my hands wrapped by P. Toon, the head trainer.
 It’s funny to look back on a time when I needed someone else to wrap my hands for me.
-I even cringe at the fact that I’m training in a crop top in that picture, something I would never do now.
 At the time, I could never have predicted that I would still be in Thailand four years later.
 I certainly never would have thought that I would be fighting, or that Muay Thai would have become such a huge part of my life.
 I get a huge sense of accomplishment when I think of how far I’ve come since then and am excited by the prospect of what else is to come.
 It’s certainly been a journey, one that’s been constantly filled with surprises and lessons.
 I’m very grateful to still be on that journey.